miteshsevani/telegraph/README.md

 ### :mega: Styling

 I have only used CSS - I would have usually opted to use sass as my css preprocessor.
-In hindsight, i ma have gone for using grid layout rather than flexbox.

 ### :mega: Show single post
 Given that I submit the path of the article into the browser